-- advanced surveying,
+- advanced surveying.

-- geodesy,

-- photogrammetry,

-- land administration,
+- geodesy.

+- image analysis in photogrammetry and remote sensing.

-- land development and management,
+- land administration.

 - land and geographic information systems.

+- remote sensina

 Candidates are allowed a wide choice in selecting programs.
 Subjects can be selected to suit individual student needs and typical programs can be supplied by the School on request.
 The program of study must total at least 120 credit points.
 Four credit points are normally equal to attendance for one hour per week for one session but some senior undergraduate subjects may be taken for partial credit towards the degree.
-The program normally includes a Project of 48 credit points.
-Examples of suitable external subjects are computing, statistics, oceanography, project management and a range of others.
+The program normally includes a Project of 30 credit points.
+Examples of suitable external subjects are computing, statistics, oceanography. project management and a range of others.